Painted Black (book): Background and publication history

 Carl Raschke is an American scholar of religion and was at the time of the book's publication a religious studies professor at the University of Denver.
 Raschke was the director of the Institute for the Humanities at the college.
 He was a self described expert on the Satanic, and had previously been an expert witness in court on two trials that involved Satanism.

 The book came at a time where several high-profile crimes had been linked or blamed on Satanism and the occult.
-In writing the book, Raschke drew much of his material from the work of Dale Griffis, a scholar whose work is not accepted by most other scholars and whose diploma was received from a mill.
+In writing the book, Raschke drew much of his material from the work of Dale Griffis, a scholar whose work is not accepted by most other scholars and whose diploma was received from a diploma mill.
 The book was published in 1990 by Harper & Row.
 Its first edition was 276 pages long.

 The Satanist Michael A. Aquino, covered in the book, sued as a result of its publication, alongside another book that mentioned him, The New Satanists by Linda Blood.
 Both Raschke and Blood implied that Aquino was guilty of a past accusation of child molestation.
 The case was settled out of court.